Person making a digital payment on smartphone

 Culture

-The World Has Always Given Cash — The West Is Just Catching Up
+The World Has Always Given Cash: The West Is Just Catching Up

 In China, red envelopes filled with cash have been exchanged for centuries during weddings, Lunar New Year, and other celebrations.
 In Nigeria, "spraying" money at parties is a joyful communal tradition embedded deep in the culture.
 In Korea and Japan, monetary gifts at weddings follow precise cultural conventions that date back generations.
 In India, cash gifts (shagun) are standard at virtually every major celebration.
+For a deeper read on these traditions, see our gift giving etiquette around the world guide.

 Why the Shift Toward Cash Gifts Is Accelerating